casualshammy/NameplateCooldowns/README.md

 Compatible with Tidy Plates, PlateBuffs.

 ### Call to arms
 I'm looking for anyone who can help on translating NameplateCooldowns.
-If you are interested in it, please visit [localization portal](https://www.curseforge.com/wow/addons/nameplatecooldowns/localization).
+If you are interested in it, please visit [repostory](https://github.com/casualshammy/NameplateCooldowns/blob/master/LOCALIZATION-INFO.md).
+Basic knowledge of git and/or github is required.
 Feel free to report about incorrect/missing cooldowns.
 Pull requests are highly appreciated.

 ### Configuration